tuwaiq-flutter-gg/hw-5/README.md

 28.For this exercise, you'll simulate a "test run" of the cadence feature of your app.
 Use a while loop to print "Take a step" to the console 10 times.
 Once you've successfully printed "Take a step" to the console 10 times.
 #### Part Five

 29.Create a for-in loop that will loop through alphabet.
 Inside the loop, print every other letter by continuing to the next iteration if you are on a letter you do not wish to print.
-(Hint: You can use the isMultiple(of:) method on Int to only print even indexed characters).

 30.Create a [String: String] map where the keys are names of states and the values are their capitals.
 Include at least three key/value pairs in your collection, with one of them being your home state.
 Now loop through this map again, printing out the keys and values in a sentence, but add an if statement that will check if the current iteration is your home state.
 If it is, print("I found my home!") and break out of the loop.